Amalfi Coast in First Class

 Suggested Itinerary

 Leave London St Pancras this morning and catch a Eurostar to Paris in Standard Premier class.
 It’s an easy connection to the Gare de Lyon and you’ll have time to pick up some lunch before you board the TGV service which will speed south through France to the Côte d’Azur.
+Alternatively, if you have the time, why not take the opportunity to break your journey in Paris for the night?

 On arrival in Cannes, check in at the conveniently located OKKO Cannes Central Hotel (or similar), for an overnight stay.